OrangeFox86/DreamcastControllerUsbPico/README.md

 *Most peripheral devices won't respond to any other command until device info is requested for the device.

 **The supported function codes mask in device info responses will contain the bitmask for 1 or more devices ex: a VMU will have a mask of 0x0000000E for Timer, Screen, and Storage.
+The information following will be in ASCII format with some non-ASCII markers in between ex: "~?@Visual Memory                 Produced By or Under License From SEGA ENTERPRISES,LTD.     |Version 1.005,1999/04/15,315-6208-03,SEGA Visual Memory System BIOS Produced by IOS Produced".
+See note in Word Format about how to parse ASCII.

+**TODO**: It would be nice to define the exact format of the info and extended info strings

 ### CRC